InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 `itk::StatisticsImageFilter`, `itk::LabelStatisticsImageFilter` and
 `itk::MinimumMaximumImageFilter` no longer produce an image as their primary output, as it was a shallow copy of the primary input.
-Additionally, minor API changes have occoured related to the decorated output methods to conform to ITK conventions.
+Additionally, minor API changes have occurred related to the decorated output methods to conform to ITK conventions.

 `itk::NiftiImageIO` was changed to support different kinds of Analyze file conventions.